 Fujifilm X-Pro1 versus Fujifilm X100T

-The Fujifilm X-Pro1 and the Fujifilm X100T are two digital cameras that were officially introduced, respectively, in January 2012 and September 2014.
+The Fujifilm X-Pro1 and the Fujifilm X100T are two enthusiast cameras that were officially introduced, respectively, in January 2012 and September 2014.
 The X-Pro1 is a mirrorless interchangeable lens camera, while the X100T is a fixed lens compact.
 Both cameras are equipped with an APS-C sensor.
 Both cameras offer a resolution of 16 megapixel.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the X100T has a lens build in, whereas the X-Pro1 is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can find an overview of optics for the X-Pro1 and their specifications in the Fujinon X Lens Catalog.